Category | Valleys |

 Gul is a valley of northeastern Karnegmoth.
 The valley's high point is near the meeting of the ruin Liope and lake Neindal.
 In this area, at 6,000 feet above the Pearl Sea, the valley slopes downward on both sides.
 From the north, it ends at sea cliffs plunging a thousand feet into the Pearl.
 The southern end, 140 miles away, ends at a two mile high cliff overlooking lake Benthiel.

 In the Horgon Era, a century after Râpha-Sûn was free of Abâthigûr, trappers, loggers and miners began making their presence known in the valley.
-At the time, the valley's pastoral hills and evergreen forests were home to Sprite, Thorn wood elves, and other fey.
+At the time, the valley's pastoral hills and evergreen forests were home to the fey, Sprite, Thorn, wood elves, and others.
 They were all nomadic peoples with no permanent settlements.

 They even seasonally mined, cleverly hiding their adamantine digs before moving on.
 One sprite shaman said the people of Gul share the land but make no hard claims, and that he hoped we are of the same mind.
 This was music to our ears, a land ripe for the taking.